ekomsSavior/rogue/README.md

 * Drops a polymorphic SUID payload

-* Attempts to initiate a reverse shell connection back to the Rogue C2
+* Attempts to initiate a root reverse shell connection back to the Rogue C2

 The C2 IP is taken from the environment variable `ROGUE_C2_HOST` (or defaults to `127.0.0.1`)